szweibel/Javascripting-Graduate-Student/document/javascript.md

 <CodeEditor language='JavaScript'>
     </CodeEditor>

 As you can see, the result of the `add()` function above returns 3 to the console.
-This is because `add()` takes two numbers as parameters and returns the sum of the two numbers.
+This is because `add()` takes two numbers as __arguments__ and returns the sum of the two numbers.
 In this case, `num1` is 1 and `num2` is 2.
 If you change the values of `num1` and `num2` to different numbers, the result will also change.
 Again, this allows us to reuse the `add()` function to perform the same calculation on different values.

 We could also capture the result of the function in a variable and then work with that variable.
 For example: